greird/chordictionaryjs/README.md

 Include `Chordictionary.min.js` to your project.

-The first thing you will need to do, is to define your instrument.
+The first thing you will need to do is to define your instrument.

 `var myInstrument = new Chordictionary.Instrument('EADGBE', 24, 7, 5);`